-Originally due for its official return on these shores in 2012, Alfa Romeo begrudgingly postponed its arrival
+Originally due for its official return on these shores in 2012, Alfa Romeo begrudgingly

 The reason was due to a significant redesign of one of the brand’s core models, the 159-replacing Giulia mid-size sedan